Seminars, Courses and Webinars at ProD Seminars (acupuncture CEUs online) are approved by the following regulatory bodies:

-The following ProD recorded online courses and live webinars are approved for acupuncture CEUs by The New Zealand Register of Acupuncturists, the largest professional body representing practitioners of Acupuncture and Chinese Medicine in New Zealand.
+The following ProD recorded online courses and live webinars are approved for acupuncture CPDs online by The New Zealand Register of Acupuncturists, the largest professional body representing practitioners of Acupuncture and Chinese Medicine in New Zealand.
 A member of the World Federation of Acupuncture Societies (WFAS) and the World Federation of Chinese Medicine Societies (WFCMS), NZRA also has strong affiliations with acupuncture associations particularly in Australia but also in China, the U.S, Britain and throughout Europe.
-All members are required to complete a minimum of 20 hours Continuing Professional Development (CPD) every year in order to maintain an Annual Practicing Certificate.
+All members are required to complete a minimum of 20 hours Continuing Professional Development (CPD) (acupuncture CPDs) every year in order to maintain an Annual Practicing Certificate.
 Find out more on the NZRA website.

 North Carolina (NCALB)

 NCALB requires 40 hours of CEU every two years.
 The license shall be renewed every two years on July 1.